deeprave/django-settings-env/README.md

 The vault store contains a single object containing all values in a dictionary format, and is cached by default.
 The cache is used to return individual values by key (same key as the environment variable) with the assumption that the vault secrets remain unchanged during the application runtime.
-Consequently, any changes to vault require an application restart, so it is wide to consider why to put in vault and what to put in the environment.
+Consequently, any changes to vault require an application restart, so it is wise to consider which items to put in vault and which to put in the environment.
 It is recommended to only place items in the vault that contain secrets or are otherwise sensitive.

 ## django-settings-env API